kowalej/BlueMuse/README.md

 3. Select current user or local machine depending on preference and click "Next".
 4. Select "Place all certificates in the following store".
 5. Press "Browse...".
+6. Select install for Local Machine.
-6. Select "Trusted Root Certification Authorities" and click "OK".
+7. Select "Trusted Root Certification Authorities" and click "OK".
-7. Click "Next" and click "Finish" to install certificate.
+8. Click "Next" and click "Finish" to install certificate.

-8. Open Dependencies folder and appropriate folder for your machine architecture.
+9. Open Dependencies folder and appropriate folder for your machine architecture.
-9. Double click and install Microsoft.NET.Native.Framework.1.7 and Microsoft.NET.Native.Runtime.1.7.
+10. Double click and install Microsoft.NET.Native.Framework.1.7 and Microsoft.NET.Native.Runtime.1.7.

-10. Finally, double click and install BlueMuse_xxx.appxbundle.
+11. Finally, double click and install BlueMuse_xxx.appxbundle.

 # Notes
 * **Requires Windows 10 with creators update (build 10.0.15063.0).**